AlanFreed/FijLung.jl/README.md

     t::  ArrayOfPhysicalScalars   # t         Time at the node of each interval.
     F::  ArrayOfPhysicalTensors   # F         Their deformation gradients.
     F′:: ArrayOfPhysicalTensors   # dF/dt     Their first derivatives in time.
-    F″::ArrayOfPhysicalTensors    # d²F/dt²   Their second derivatives in time.
+    F″:: ArrayOfPhysicalTensors   # d²F/dt²   Their second derivatives in time. end
-end
 ```